pbkmatt/ootd/README.md

 Functionalities:
   General:
     Guest Access:
-      Guests can browse trending posts and public profiles but cannot interact (e.g., favorite, comment, or post).
+      Guests can browse trending posts and public profiles but cannot interact (e.g. favorite, comment, or post).
     Post Watermark:
       Every post has the "ootd.png" watermark in the bottom-right corner.
     Live Photo Upload: